keymanapp/keyman/core/subprojects/README.md

 ## icu

-- Ideally we would use meson's [wrapdb](https://mesonbuild.com/Wrapdb-projects.html), and in fact the files here are sourced from that project.
-- However, it requires a much newer meson version to work properly: 0.55 at least.
+- When building for Linux, [ICU](https://icu.unicode.org) must already be installed.
+The system ICU will be used instead of the subproject.
 - Patches for icu (i.e. meson build files) are in [`packagefiles/icu`](./packagefiles/icu/)
+- It would be preferable to use meson's [wrapdb](https://mesonbuild.com/Wrapdb-projects.html), and in fact the patchfiles here are sourced from that project.
+- However, Having our own patchfiles allows for slimming down ICU, at least until the wrapdb version is more configurable [mesonbuild/wrapdb#950](https://github.com/mesonbuild/wrapdb/issues/950)